Hitachi 6309: Additional instructions

 Most of the new instructions are modifications of existing instructions to handle the existence of the additional registers, such as load, store, add, and the like.
 Genuine 6309 additions include inter-register arithmetic, block transfers, hardware division, and bit-level manipulations.
 Further, 16 bit registers D and W can be target of 16 bit arithmetic with carry and 16 bit shift and rotate operations.
 On 6809, these operations are limited to 8 bit operands.

 Despite the user-friendliness of the additional instructions, analysis by 6809 programming gurus indicates that many of the new instructions are actually slower than the equivalent 6809 code, especially in tight loops.
-Careful analysis should be done to ensure that the programmer uses the most efficient code for the particular application.

 Most of new instructions use opcode prefixes that makes them slower by one cycle when compared to similar 6809 instruction.
 On other side, 6309 native mode executes many instructions faster by one or more cycles.
 Here is a timing comparison of an 8 bit LD instruction for 'A' register and 'E' register on 6809 and 6309: